One day I realized that I really missed the keybindings from the command-line

 sequences that a terminal would expect, and translating the output from the

-terminal into modifications to a Gtk::TextView
+terminal into modifications to a Gtk::TextView.

 The source code is available on github.